 For me this trip is part of a longer sojurn in south east asia which will include trips to Myanmar and Thailand but a visit to Angkor Wat would also make for a fantastic short holiday.

-Here in Siem Reap, I had wonderful accomodation.
-I stayed at Blossoming Romduol Lodge and would heartily recommend it.
+I stayed at Blossoming Romduol Lodge and would heartily recommend it for a budget stay.

 Wonderful staff, good food, a little swimming pool and a really nice big room with air conditioning.
 They also gave me a free bike to explore Angkor Wat, free transport from the airport and breakfast included.
 I ended up booking a triple as there were no singles or doubles and cost was only 20 dollers a night.